 Further reading

-►For more information on adjusting to life in the country, read Culture Shock in Romania.
+►To find out more about adjusting to life in the country, read Culture Shock in Romania.

-►For money matters, read Banking, Money and Taxes in Romania.
+►For info on money matters, read Banking, Money and Taxes in Romania.

 Are you an expat living in Romania?